BlueDiamond61/Tanqr-Script-3.32/README.md

 -  Improved Aim system
 - And other stuff
 - I Might make some changes on this soon
-   - Enjoy Love you guys❤️
+   - So yeah

+So anyways enjoy the gui love u guys❤️